-Garlic - Good for Bad for your Dog?
+Garlic - Good for You, Bad for Dogs

 Garlic’s (Allium sativum) medicinal purposes have been valued for thousands of years.
 Five thousand year old Sanskrit and Chinese medical texts describe the benefits of garlic.
 Today, garlic for humans (and garlic for dogs) is grown all over the world.
 And it’s making a strong comeback as a potent, effective, natural remedy.